diracdeltafunk/FCA-Homotopical-Combinatorics/Readme.md

 * `num_cols()`.
 Returns the number of columns in the matrix.

 * `density()`.
 Returns the density of the matrix, i.e. the proportion of entries which are 1's.
+See [Demonstration 2](#demonstration-2) for an example.

 * `complexity()`.
 Returns the complexity of the context, i.e. the dimension of the largest subcontext which is a contranomial scale.
+See [Demonstration 2](#demonstration-2) for an example.

+    > [!WARNING]
+    > Computing the complexity of a context is a #P-hard problem.
+You should expect this to take ~exponential time in the size of the matrix.

 ### pcbo